samplchallenges/SAMPL-containers/tutorials/OutputRequirements.md

          * Please see previous section "File Required Ouputs" for more details about `path_to_output_file`

 ## Intentional No Prediction Output:
 * Protocols for intentional no prediction for an input will be determined for each specific challenge.
-Please
+Please see the specific challenge for more details.

 ## Program Logs
 * Any output to `stdout` or `stderr` will be logged with timestamps associated with each output.
 These logs will be made accessible to you.